 For several thousand years, the first people of the area were heavily influenced by the climate.
 The Paleo-Indian people (12,000 BC) hunted large animals, and likely stayed near the shores of Utah Lake in the cool climate.
-As the climate warmed, Arcahic people (~10,000 BC-AD 1) maintained a lifestyle of hunting and gathering.
-Excavations in American Fork Cave show that hunters used this cave as a base camp for hunting in the canyon.
+As the climate warmed, Archaic people (~10,000 BC-AD 1) maintained a lifestyle of hunting and gathering.
+Excavations in other caves in American Fork canyon show that hunters used some caves as a base camp for hunting in the canyon.

 Did You Know?

 At an elevation of 11,750 ft, Mt.
 Timpanogos is the 2nd highest mountain in Utah’s Wasatch Range.
 The word Timpanogos (tim´pa no´gas) comes from the Timpanogots Ute tribe who lived in the surrounding valleys from A.D.
 1400.
 The name translates as rock (tumpi-), and water mouth or canyon (panogos).